John Venning: Life

 Born at Totnes, Devon, on 20 May 1776, he was the son of Walter Venning, a merchant, by his wife Mary Ann.
 He was educated at Totnes grammar school, and at age 14 was placed in the counting-house of Messrs.
 Jackson & Co., a firm of Russia merchants in London.

 Venning went to St. Petersburg in 1793, and made as successful career there as a merchant.
 His interest in the condition of Russian prisons was aroused by his brother Walter Venning; and in 1819, on the foundation of the St. Petersburg Society for the Improvement of Prisons, he became its treasurer.
-After his brother's death in 1821, he visited prisonsin Sweden, Germany, France, and England.
+After his brother's death in 1821, he visited prisons in Sweden, Germany, France, and England.
 He made reports and suggestions, which he submitted to the Russian government, meeting both Alexander I and Nicholas I. In addition to prison reforms, he worked for improvements in lunatic asylums.

 In 1830, Venning settled in Norfolk, where he took part in benevolent and evangelical work.
 He died at Norwich on 11 April 1858.